EXPERIENCE THE STORIES OF MY FAMILY IN THE

 My name is Maarten van der Heijden and I am Jewish.
 I was born in 1947.
 Just after the war.
 My father was Jewish and my mother was Jewish.
 I belong to the so called Jewish second-generation.
 My grandfather Martin Spanjaard was a musical conductor.
 He was murdered in Auschwitz.

 From 1970 till 1992 I played violone/double bass in baroque orchestras with Ton Koopman, Gustav Leonhardt, Phillip Herreweghe and Jan Willem de Vriend.

 From 1982 till 2002 I worked as a child psychologist at the university of Amsterdam and Leiden.

-After a midlife crisis I studied from 2005 on at the Gerrit Rietveld Art Academy Amsterdam, where I graduated in 2010 with photocollages reflecting my Jewish second-generation identity.
+After a personal crisis (1993 - 2000) I studied from 2005 on at the Gerrit Rietveld Art Academy Amsterdam, where I graduated in 2010 with photocollages reflecting my Jewish second-generation identity.

 From 2008 onwards I have been working on an autobiographical project ‘141 BOXES’: the unpacking, archiving and photographing of 141 moving boxes filled with family stuff.

 I always knew that I was Jewish, but I did not do anything with it.
 During my midlife crisis I made a quest into my Jewish roots and Judaism.
 And what did I find?
 On the one hand the beauty of the talmud and Jewish mysticism.
 On the other hand the horror of the shoah.

 The conductor Martin Spanjaard (1892-1942) is the grandfather-who I-never-knew.